How should I collaborate and share in Power BI?

 - Publishing to the web, where anyone can see and interact with them.

 No matter which option you choose, to share a dashboard you need a Power BI Pro license, or the content needs to be in a Premium capacity.
 License requirements vary for the colleagues who view your dashboards, depending on the option you choose.
 The following sections spell out details.
-Suggestions?
-The Power BI team is always interested in your feedback, so go to the Power BI Community site.

 Apps in the Power BI service